 Sign your kids up for a youth theatre program

 If you’re a parent and want to see your kids involved in additional extracurricular activities this year, might I suggest signing them up for a local youth theatre program if you haven’t already?
 In the past, there have been columns published on this website – including a few written by yours truly – that highlight the benefits of arts education and of young people being involved in a theatrical production.
-I would encourage you to take a look at some of those columns to see more of what I mean on this topic, and then take a look into some of the similar opportunities that may exist in your area for your kids to get involved in theatre in 2016.
+I would encourage you to take a look at some of those columns to see more of what I mean on this topic, and then take a look into some of the similar opportunities that may exist in your area for your kids to get involved in theatre.

 Consider making a donation to your local theatre organization

 I realize that money is still very tight for many people these days.
 However, these are also very difficult financial times for the performing arts, which is not news to any of us that have been involved in this community for a while now.
 So even if it’s just a few dollars, please be sure to take this into consideration.
 You never know.
-Your donation could very well end up helping your favorite theatre company still keep its doors open for 2019.
+Your donation could very well end up helping your favorite theatre company still keep its doors open for the following year.

 Don’t be a diva

 These people just so happen to be my least favorite people in theatre, and I suspect that I’m not alone.
 Nobody likes people who feel that they are above everyone else, so please – if you just so happen to be one of those people – don’t be one.
 There’s really not much more than I feel I should have to say on this one.